James Bogardus: Career

+Bogardus was working in Savannah, Georgia, during 1822 and 1823.

 In 1828, Bogardus invented a cotton-spinning machine called a ring flier.
 In 1831, he invented a mechanized engraving machine that was employed for engraving dies for bank notes.
 He also invented the eccentric mill in 1832, which is still used in principle for fine finish of ball bearings, and, with variable eccentricity, for lens grinding.

 Bogardus attached plaques to his cast-ironwork that read: "James Bogardus Originator & Patentee of Iron Buildings Pat' May 7, 1850."
 He demonstrated the use of cast-iron in the construction of building facades, especially in New York City for the next two decades.
 He was based in New York, but also worked in Washington, DC, where three cast-iron structures erected by Bogardus in 1851 were the first such constructions in the capital.
 The success of the cast-iron exteriors from 1850 to 1880 led to the adoption of steel-frame construction for entire buildings.

 Personal life

-He married Margaret MacClay (1803–1878), the daughter of Daughter of Rev. Archibald Maclay, in 1831.
+He married Margaret MacClay (1803–1878), the daughter of Rev. Archibald Maclay, in 1831.
 Margaret worked as an artist and two portrait miniatures by her are in the collection of the Metropolitan Museum of Art.

 Bogardus died in New York City aged 74.
 Bogardus is interred at Green-Wood Cemetery in Brooklyn, New York.